PamelaChiu/Final-Project/README.md

 The final project is to predict the future prices of homes in Montreal, Toronto, Vancouver and Quebec City.

-During the search for a home in 2020 (like everyone else), I began to notice prices were growing at an unsustainable pace and were becoming unaffordable for the average Canadian, whose wages did not see the same increase.
+During the search for a home in 2020 (like everyone else), I noticed that prices were growing at an unsustainable pace and were becoming unaffordable for the average Canadian, whose wages did not see the same increase.
 I wanted to get an overall view of the real estate market in large Canadian cities, and get an idea of the trajectory for the next 12 months.

 In this project, I will be using 2 different time-series models: the AutoRegresssive Integrated Moving Average(ARIMA) Method and the Holt-Winters Method.